-Suppose yourself or another party involved in the car accident didn’t have insurance when the wreck took place.
-In that case, it will be in your best interest to get a car accident lawyer to defend the case immediately.
+Suppose you or another party involved in the car accident didn’t have insurance when the wreck took place.
+In that case, it will be in your best interest to get a car accident lawyer in Houston to defend the case immediately.
 The law in Texas requires drivers to be held financially responsible for the accidents they cause.
 While it isn’t common for people to drive without insurance in the state of Texas, some do, and when they’re involved in an accident, the case can get tricky.

 Most auto insurance policies in the state include uninsured and underinsured motorist coverage.
 Still, it may not be enough to cover the total cost of medical treatment and damages that resulted from the accident.

 An experienced car accident lawyer in Houston will be able to evaluate all the options available for uninsured drivers or file a civil lawsuit to claim damages against the uninsured party.

 Collecting Evidence about the Accident